-The active ingredients in most pain and anti-inflammatory supplements are found either in healthy foods or they are made by your body.
-However, it is not usually feasible to try to eat the amounts needed for relief.
+The active ingredients in most pain and anti-inflammatory foods and supplements are naturally found either in healthy food or they are made by your body.
+However, it is not usually feasible to try to get the amounts you need from food.
 Natural pain relievers safely supply the amount you need.

-MSM - Methylsulfonylmethane is an anti inflammatory supplement that is also naturally found in many foods including fruits, vegetables, cow's milk, seafood and meat.
+MSM - Methylsulfonylmethane is an anti inflammatory supplement also found in many foods including fruits, vegetables, cow's milk, seafood and meat.
 It is a sulfur-rich detoxifier and anti-inflammatory.

 MSM works by reducing inflammation and boosting circulation.
 It makes cells more permeable so nutrients get in and toxins get out.
 This is important for healing and pain relief.

 Look for OptiMSM, the pure form.
 Some proponents of MSM suggest that you start with four grams a day and work up to ten or more after a week.
 Starting with the lower amount helps you avoid detoxification symptoms.